dheerajshenoy/godmail/README.md

 # Configuration

-*NOTE: Please add a config file at `~/.config/godmail/config.json` with password field*

 Configuration file stores the default values for email, password, subject.
 These fields are accessed when no flag for the corresponding field is passed to `godmail`.

+Config should be placed at `~/.config/godmail/config.json`

 ```json
 {